-The Coastal Hydrodynamics & Sediment Dynamics Program (CHSD) at the Virginia Institute of Marine Science aims to better understand fundamental aspects of coastal and estuarine physics with additional emphasis on processes responsible for sediment resuspension, transport, and deposition at time-and length-scales important to geology, biogeochemistry, and ecology.
+The Coastal Hydrodynamics & Sediment Dynamics Program (CHSD) at the Virginia Institute of Marine Science aims to apply our understanding of coastal and estuarine physics and material transport to problems important to interdisciplinary issues spanning geology, biogeochemistry, ecology, and coastal management.

 Ongoing topics of interest include

-- controls on particle settling velocity and bed erodibility,
+- suspended particle properties and controls on particle settling velocity,

 - estuarine water clarity and water quality,

 - acoustic properties of suspended sediment and the upper seabed,